-(So far I’ve just scanned these, I’ll probably come back to them here.)
+(Just scanned so far, I’ll probably come back to this here.)

 ++ Freight Railroads Get Boost from Tight Trucking Markets

-Everyone always uses truck drivers as the first casualties of automation but we’re actually short some drivers (via The Prepared).
+Everyone always uses truck drivers as the first casualties of automation but we’re actually short some drivers.

 So Justin Trudeau doesn’t only look like a Ken doll, he’s also being played like one by the oil industry.
 Bill McKibben deservedly unwinds on him.